waliente/geoModule/README.md

 # geoModule
 Geolocate with Browser

-An useful Angularjs service for geolocate with browser
+An useful Angularjs service to geolocate with browser

 ## How to use